formbuilder/formbuilder/README.md

 ## Bug Reports

 Please use [github issues](http://github.com/formbuilder/formbuilder/issues) for any FormBuilder bugs or features.
 You will probably get a better response if you start by posting a message to the [google group](http://groups.google.com/group/perl-formbuilder).
+Any issues posted to the horrific rt.cpan.org site will be IGNORED or closed with a comment asking you to resubmit via github.

 ## Author

-Copyright (c) 2000-2010 [Nate Wiger](http://nateware.com).
+Copyright (c) 2000-2011 [Nate Wiger](http://nateware.com).
 All Rights Reserved.

 This module is free software; you may copy this under the terms of the GNU General Public License, or the Artistic License, copies of which should have accompanied your Perl kit.